Ready to Buy in St. Louis?

 1. Price Appreciation & Stability

 St. Louis continues to outperform national averages regarding stability.
-While the coasts see sharper fluctuations, St. Louis recently saw a strong 7.98% year-over-year increase in median sold prices.
-Single-family homes remain essentially flat compared to last year’s record highs, while attached homes surged 25% annually in value.
+While the coasts see sharper fluctuations, the St. Louis MSA recently saw a 6.74% year-over-year increase in median sold prices in March.
+Single-family homes remain steady compared to last year’s record highs, while attached homes have seen annual value surges as high as 25%.
 Compare these figures with the Jackson County housing market to see how STL stacks up against Kansas City.

 2. Inventory Recovery

-Inventory has returned to roughly 2.6 months of supply.
-While still technically favoring sellers, the nearly 11% year-over-year increase in active listings means buyers have significantly more negotiating power than in previous years.
+Inventory levels in the metro area have reached approximately 4 months of supply.
+While still technically favoring sellers, the nearly 11% year-over-year increase in active listings across the MSA provides buyers with significantly more choice than in previous years.
 This trend is also mirrored in Platte County, where supply levels are reaching new norms.

 3. Days on Market (DOM)

-Homes are staying on the market slightly longer, averaging 52 days for residential listings across the MSA.
-However, in hyper-competitive areas like Crestwood or Kirkwood, high-demand turnkey homes still go to pending status in as little as 11 to 15 days.
+Homes are staying on the market longer as the market normalizes, averaging 52 days for residential listings across the MSA.
+However, in hyper-competitive pockets or for move-in ready homes, properties can still go pending in as little as 15 to 24 days.

 Market Dynamics: What’s Driving St. Louis?